 You may be eligible for Carer's Benefit if:

-You must have at least 156 contributions paid at any time between entry into insurance and the time the claim for Carer's Benefit is made and:
+You must have at least 156 contributions paid at any time between your entry into insurance and the time you make your claim for Carer's Benefit and:

 You can claim an increase for a child if they are under age 18, normally live with you and are maintained by you.
 If a child is in full-time education by day at a recognised school or college this increase is payable until the end of the academic year in which the the child reaches age 22.
 (This child does not have to live at home).
-A full-rate Qualified Child Increase (IQC) is payable if you are single, widowed, separated or a civil partner who is not living with the other civil partner.
+A full-rate Increase for a Qualified Child (IQC) is payable if you are single, widowed, separated or a civil partner who is not living with the other civil partner.
 You may get a half-rate IQC if you are living with your spouse, civil partner or cohabitant.
 If your spouse, civil partner or cohabitant is getting a payment from the Department of Social Protection, you will each get a half-rate increase.
 You cannot claim a half-rate IQC with your Carer's Benefit if your spouse, civil partner or cohabitant has an income of over €400 a week.